eclipse/microprofile-lra/README.md

    (because of normal business logic or because of system failures) the actual status is returned.
 See section [LRA state model section](#lra-state-model) for a description of valid states.
-Such participants will be periodically retried by a recovery system.
+Such participants will be periodically retried for compensation by a recovery system.
    Note that failed participants will not be retried.

-6. Performing a `PUT` on `{base uri}/lra-coordinator/{LRAId}/renew` along with a query parameter, `TimeLimit={timeout}`, will update the timeout, in milliseconds, for the LRA starting from the time the `PUT` request was acted upon.
+6. Performing a `PUT` on `{base uri}/lra-coordinator/{LRAId}/renew` along with a query parameter, `TimeLimit={timeout}`, will update the timeout, in milliseconds, for the LRA timeout starting from the time the renew `PUT` request was acted upon.

 Once the LRA terminates the implementation may retain information about it for an indeterminate amount of time.